CowboyJim/mm3Capture/README.md

 You must configure the application prior to connecting to the MM3 Device.

 * COM Port - all COM ports detected will be listed.
 Choose the one that the MM3 is connected to
 * Alert Directory - directory where alert class files should be placed.
-The app will scan this directory for \*.groovy files at startup
+The application will scan this directory for *\*.groovy* files at startup
-* Capture Directory - directory where all files saved while in the capture panel will be saved.
+* Capture Directory - directory where capture panel files will be saved.
 Capture files are stored as raw MM3 packets.
-You may load them into the application, or export them as CSV files
+You may reload load them into the application or export them as CSV files

 ## Alerts